Rania Zeriri

-Rania Zeriri (born 6 January 1986 in Enschede, Netherlands) is a Dutch singer.
+Rania Zeriri (born 6 January 1986) is a Dutch singer.
+Most notably, she finished fifth in the German reality talent show Deutschland sucht den Superstar in 2008.

-Personal life
+Early life

-Rania Zeriri grew up in the Netherlands as daughter of a Dutch mother and an Algerian father who left the family when she was still very young.
-After finishing school with a General Certificate of Secondary Education (Mittlere Reife) she moved at the age of 17 to Salamanca to study Spanish.
-Later she acquired a hotel animation diploma and then worked mainly on Ibiza and Fuerteventura where she also started to perform as singer in hotels.
-After she reached the Top 10 of the fifth season of the German television contest Deutschland sucht den Superstar (DSDS) she resigned from her job and moved to Gronau-Epe in Germany to live with her mother.
+Rania Zeriri grew up in the Netherlands as the daughter of a Dutch mother and an Algerian father who left the family when she was still very young.
+After finishing school with a General Certificate of Secondary Education (Mittlere Reife), she moved at the age of 17 to Salamanca to study Spanish.

+Later, she acquired a hotel animation diploma and then worked mainly on Ibiza and Fuerteventura where she also started to perform as a singer in hotels.